 Exquisite beauty and pristine landscapes await you on the western side of the Antarctic Peninsula.
-Myriads of icebergs of different shades and shapes float free in the waterways around the continent.
-The Antarctic Peninsula’s remarkable history provides a type of excitement often associated with the early explorers.
+Icebergs of different shades and shapes float free in the waterways around the continent.
+The Antarctic Peninsula’s remarkable history provides the type of excitement often associated with the early explorers.
 You will have plenty of time to explore its amazing scenery and a wide variety of wildlife.
-Apart from Adélie, Gentoo and Chinstrap Penguins and other seabirds, you are likely to encounter Weddell, crabeater, fur and leopard seals, as well as Minke and orca whales at close range.
-At this time of year, you are very likely to encounter large cetaceans, such as humpback, Finn and Sei whales in the area.
+Apart from Adélie, gentoo and chinstrap penguins and other seabirds, you are likely to encounter Weddell, crabeater, fur and leopard seals, as well as minke and orca whales at close range.
+At this time of year, you are very likely to encounter large cetaceans, such as humpback and fin whales, in the area.

 Navigate some of the most beautiful waterways the area has to offer, such as the Gerlache Strait, Errera Channel, Neumayer Channel and the extremely narrow Lemaire Channel.
-Possible landing sites may include: Paradise Bay, which is perhaps the most aptly named place in the world with its impressive glacial fronts and mountains, Cuverville Island, home of the biggest Gentoo Penguin colony in the Peninsula surrounded by glaciers and castellated icebergs, and the British Museum and Post Office of Port Lockroy.
+Possible landing sites include Paradise Bay, which is perhaps the most aptly named place in the world with its impressive glacial fronts and mountains, Cuverville Island, home of the biggest gentoo penguin colony in the Peninsula surrounded by glaciers and castellated icebergs, and the British Museum and Post Office of Port Lockroy.

-As further exploration will lead far south of the Lemaire Channel in quest of the Polar Circle, you might also visit the Ukrainian Station Vernadsky, the former British base Faraday, where the ozone hole was first spotted, the rugged Yalour Islands and, south of the Polar Circle, Detaille Island.
+Further exploration will lead you far south of the Lemaire Channel in quest of the Polar Circle.
+You might also visit the Ukrainian Station Vernadsky, the former British base Faraday (where the hole in the ozone was first spotted), the rugged Yalour Islands, and—south of the Polar Circle—Detaille Island.
 On your way north, plan to explore the South Shetland Islands.
 The volcanic island group is a haven for wildlife.
-Vast penguin rookeries and seals hauling out on the shorelines make every day spent here unforgettable.
-Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.
-Visiting the crescent shaped island Half Moon, home to Chinstrap Penguins in breathtaking surroundings, is awe inspiring.
+Vast penguin rookeries and seals hauled out on the shorelines make every day spent here unforgettable.
+Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing, as is visiting crescent-shaped Half Moon Island, home to chinstrap penguins and breathtaking surroundings.

 Depart Antarctica and head north across the Drake Passage.
-Join your lecturers and naturalists on deck as you search for seabirds and whales and enjoy final lectures.
-Take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.
+Join your lecturers and naturalists on deck as you search for seabirds and whales.
+Enjoy some final lectures, relax, and reflect on the fascinating adventures of recent days on the way back to Ushuaia.

 Arrive at Ushuaia in the early morning and disembark after breakfast.